auvipy/cell/README.rst

 ===========

-If you have any suggestions, bug reports or annoyances please report them to our issue tracker at http://github.com/celery/cl/issues/
+If you have any suggestions, bug reports or annoyances please report them to our issue tracker at http://github.com/celery/cell/issues/

 Contributing
 ============

-Development of `cl` happens at Github: http://github.com/celery/cl
+Development of `cell` happens at Github: http://github.com/celery/cell

 You are highly encouraged to participate in the development.
 If you don't like Github (for some reason) you're welcome to send regular patches.